-Acoustic Emission Sensing of Materials and Structures
+Acoustic Emission Sensing of Materials and Structures at Mechanical Strengths

-Irinela Chilibon\
+Irinela Chilibon

+Optospintronics Department

-\National Institute of Research and Development for Optoelectronics, INOE-2000 Magurele, Romania E-mail: qilib@yahoo.com
+National Institute of Research and Development for Optoelectronics, INOE-2000

+Magurele, Romania

+e-mail: qilib@yahoo.com

-Abstract-Acoustic Emission (AE) sensing is used in the field for the testing of metal and composite, as non-destructive techniques.
-The AE technique allows to determine the size of the cracks, damages, fractures and failures into materials.
+Abstract-Acoustic Emission (AE) sensing is used in the field for the testing of metal, composite and structures, as non-destructive techniques.
+The AE technique allows determining the size of the cracks, damages, fractures and failures into materials.
 Possible causes of the internal-structure changes are crack initiation and growth, crack opening and closure, dislocation movement, twinning, and phase transformation in monolithic materials and fibre breakage and fibre-matrix debonding in composites.
-Most of the sources of AEs are damage-related to the detection of these emissions.
-AE technology involves the use of ultrasonic transducers (20 kHz - 1 MHz) to listen for the sounds of failure occurring in materials and structures.
-The experimental works can determine practical information concerning the AE response of different materials and structures at mechanical strength and predict their behaviour and maximum strengths.
-As novelty, monitoring the stability of important construction structures, by AE technique makes possible to detect the onset and evolution of stress-induced cracks and prevent the structural failures.
+AE technology involves the use of ultrasonic transducers to listen for the sounds of failure occurring in materials and structures.
+Monitoring the stability of construction structures, by AE techniques get involve detecting the onset and evolution of stress-induced cracks and preventing the structural failures.

-Keywords-Acoustic Emission (AE); Acoustic Emission technique (AET); non-destructive testing (NDT); Structural Health Monitoring (SHM).
+Keywords-Acoustic Emission (AE); Acoustic Emission technique (AET); Non-Destructive Testing (NDT); Structural Health Monitoring (SHM); Polyvinylidene fluoride (PVDF).